 Principles of Public Administration | - |

-The subjects of the BA Political Science programme may vary from institute to institute.
+The BA Political Science subjects may vary from institute to institute.
 However, several core concepts or subjects are included in the syllabus across all colleges teaching Political Science.
-Check out some of the major subjects under the Political Science course, along with their detailed descriptions as given below:
+Check out some of the BA Political Science core subjects, along with their detailed descriptions as given below:

 Core Subjects | Description |